What Is A Breast Lift?

 General Recovery Points:

 - Your dressings are splashproof but not immersible.
 You may shower the day following your surgery.

-- Activity such as walking and going out for coffee are encouraged!
+- Activities such as walking and going out for coffee are encouraged!
 No lifting (more than 10lbs) or any ‘bouncy’ activity please for 6 weeks.

-Each patient’s recovery is unique, so it is important to carefully follow the personalised aftercare instructions provided by Dr Bovill, ensuring proper healing during recovery.
-Postoperative follow-up appointments can also help Dr Bovill monitor your progress and identify any potential complications, should they arise.
+Each patient’s recovery is unique, so it is important to carefully follow the personalized aftercare instructions provided by Dr. Bovill, ensuring proper healing during recovery.
+Postoperative follow-up appointments can also help Dr. Bovill monitor your progress and identify any potential complications, should they arise.
 Additionally, she can provide you with more specific guidelines as you gradually return to your daily activities.